 Ho:UAllouez-UWhaleback=0 vs Ha:UAllouez-UWhaleback>0.

-A 2 sample t-test is required because (i) a quantitative variable was measured ( mean weight of a Ruffe), (ii) two populations were sampled ( Allouez and Whaleback) and (iii) populations were independent of each other(two locations on lake superior were sampled).
+A 2 sample t-test is required because (i) a quantitative variable was measured (weight of a Ruffe), (ii) two populations were sampled ( Allouez and Whaleback) and (iii) populations were independent of each other(two locations on lake superior were sampled).

 The data appears to be from an observational study with the Ruffe being sampled at various locations which implies randomization.